GreatFruitOmsk/pyqtdeploy-mirror/doc/introduction.rst

 application, but at the cost of increasing the complexity of the deployment.

-:program:`pyqtdeploy` also provides support for compiling certain packages (e.g. PyQt) both natively and cross-compiling by providing configuration files that can be used by those package's build systems.
+:program:`pyqtdeploy` also provides support for compiling certain packages (e.g. Python itself and PyQt) both natively and cross-compiling by providing configuration files that can be used by those package's build systems.

 There are some things that :program:`pyqtdeploy` does not do (although this may change in future versions):